microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 1. (OPTIONAL) Fill out [our survey](https://forms.office.com/r/GkvB6pritG) to let us know which business events you'll try/build in preview, which additional business events we should add for general availability, in which scenarios do you want to use these business events, and your email contact for us to follow up.

 ## Build and install an extension for sample business events

-You can easily build and install an extension that implements the following sample business events for private preview:
+If your Business Central environment is on **22.0/22.1**, you can easily build and install an extension that implements the following sample business events for preview:

 | **Category** | **Name** | **Description** |
 |--------------|----------|-----------------|